tpoisot/ms_pop_networks/ms_revised.md

 that may not be identical for all sites considered.
-For example, the same predator may prefer different prey items in different locations, which will require the use of a different form for $\mathcal{T}$ across the range of locations. @gra13a show that it is possible to derive robust approximation for the $\mathcal{T}$ function even with incomplete set of data, which gives hope that this framework can be applied even when all species information is not known at all sites (which would be an unrealistic requirement for most realistic systems).
+For example, the same predator may prefer different prey items in different locations, which will require the use of a different form for $\mathcal{T}$ across the range of locations. @gra13a show that it is possible to derive robust approximation for the $\mathcal{T}$ function even with an incomplete set of data, which gives hope that this framework can be applied even when all species information is not known at all sites (which would be an unrealistic requirement for most realistic systems).
 Both of these models can be used to partition the